AdaStop: adaptive statistical testing for sound comparisons of Deep RL agents: Abstract

 \section{Abstract}

-The reproducibility of many experimental results in Deep Reinforcement Learning (RL) is under question.
-To solve this reproducibility crisis, we propose a theoretically sound methodology to compare multiple Deep RL algorithms.
-The performance of one execution of a Deep RL algorithm is random so that independent executions are needed to assess it precisely.
-When comparing several RL algorithms, a major question is how many executions must be made and how can we assure that the results of such a comparison is theoretically sound.
+Recently, the scientific community has questioned the statistical reproducibility of many empirical results, especially in the field of machine learning.
+To contribute to the resolution of this reproducibility crisis, we propose a theoretically sound methodology for comparing the performance of a set of algorithms.
+We exemplify our methodology in Deep Reinforcement Learning (Deep RL).
+The performance of one execution of a Deep RL algorithm is a random variable.
+Therefore, several independent executions are needed to evaluate its performance.
+When comparing algorithms with random performance, a major question concerns the number of executions to perform to ensure that the result of the comparison is theoretically sound.
 Researchers in Deep RL often use less than 5 independent executions to compare algorithms: we claim that this is not enough in general.
-Moreover, when comparing several algorithms at once, the error of each comparison accumulates and must be taken into account with a multiple tests procedure to preserve low error guarantees.
-To address this problem in a statistically sound way, we introduce AdaStop, a new statistical test based on multiple group sequential tests.
-When comparing algorithms, AdaStop adapts the number of executions to stop as early as possible while ensuring that we have enough information to distinguish algorithms that perform better than the others in a statistical significant way.
-We prove both theoretically and empirically that AdaStop has a low probability of making an error (Family-Wise Error).
-Finally, we illustrate the effectiveness of AdaStop in multiple use-cases, including toy examples and difficult cases such as Mujoco environments.
+Moreover, when comparing more than 2 algorithms at once, we have to use a multiple tests procedure to preserve low error guarantees.
+We introduce \adastop, a new statistical test based on multiple group sequential tests.
+When used to compare algorithms, \adastop adapts the number of executions to stop as early as possible while ensuring that enough information has been collected to distinguish algorithms that have different score distributions.
+We prove theoretically that \adastop has a low probability of making a (family-wise) error.
+We illustrate the effectiveness of \adastop in various use-cases, including toy examples and Deep RL algorithms on challenging Mujoco environments. \adastop is the first statistical test fitted to this sort of comparisons: it is both a significant contribution to statistics, and an important contribution to computational studies performed in reinforcement learning and in other domains.